 LONDON, EDINBURGH & CARDIFF, March 24th, 2014: In a landmark lecture at Swansea University this week, a leading Welsh historian and theologian will argue that our thinking about welfare and economics needs to be turned upside down through engagement with disabled people and carers.

-In his presentation ‘Disabled church – disabled society’, the Rev Dr John Gillibrand will suggest that care-giving and care-receiving, as a basic and indispensible human need, is a means of exchange which can challenge our current assumptions about money and austerity-based economic policy.
+In his presentation ‘Disabled church – disabled society’, the Rev Dr John Gillibrand will suggest that care-giving and care-receiving, as a basic and indispensible human need for all, is a means of exchange which can challenge our current assumptions about money and austerity-based economic policy.

 “So much policy about public services is determined by people who may well never have never had the experience of being totally dependent upon the quality and delivery of these services,” Dr Gillibrand told the beliefs and values think-tank Ekklesia, which is co-promoting the event.
 “This was the situation for me and my family.”

 The title of the lecture ‘Disabled church – disabled society’ (Monday 24 March 2014, 7pm, University of Swansea) is that of Dr Gillibrand’s book, which was nominated for the Michael Ramsay Prize last year.